ianrhamilton/ianrhamilton.github.io/_pages/cv.md

 permalink: /cv/
 ---

+# Professional Summary
+A seasoned Quality Engineering Leader renowned for innovating Test Automation strategies and staying at the forefront of technology adoption.
+Possessing proficiency in a wide array of programming languages, they have developed comprehensive test frameworks that encompass Web, Mobile, and Backend Microservices.
+Their hands-on leadership style is exemplified through their excellence in mentoring Quality Engineers, cultivating cross-functional collaborations, and optimizing Continuous Integration and Delivery processes.
+Known for their passionate advocacy of best practices, they prioritize early-stage testing, clean coding, and agile methodologies, all contributing to accelerated time to market and unmatched product integrity. <br><br>

 ## 👨‍💻 Areas of Expertise
-★ Providing leadership, strategies, guidelines and industry best practices in the field of Quality Assurance & Test Automation.
+★ Leadership in Quality Assurance & Test Automation: Offering strategies, guidelines, and best practices rooted in industry standards.
-★ Supporting organizations in the transition to Agile testing practices.
+★ Agile Transition: Assisting organizations in seamlessly adopting Agile testing methodologies.
-★ Supporting & Enabling Continuous Integration and Delivery by providing robust, low maintenance, and easy-to-use test automation frameworks for Web, Mobile, and API applications in a wide variety of languages.
+★ Robust Test Automation Frameworks: Creating and supporting frameworks for Web, Mobile, and API applications across languages, including Kotlin, Swift, NodeJS/JavaScript, TypeScript, React, React Native, Scala, Java, Groovy, and Ruby.
+★ Proficiency in Testing Tools: Espresso, XCUITest, Detox, Webdriver.io, Appium, and Gatling.
-★ Extensive knowledge of Scrum, Kanban, XP, SAFe and Agile development practices including TDD and BDD.
+★ Agile Practices: Deep knowledge of Scrum, Kanban, XP, and SAFe, with hands-on experience in TDD, BDD, and related tools like Cucumber.
-★ Automated testing at scale in the cloud utilizing BrowserStack or Sauce Labs.
+★ Cloud-Based Automated Testing: Utilizing platforms like AWS, BrowserStack, and Sauce Labs for scalable testing solutions.
-★ A deep understanding of DevOps and Continuous Delivery tools such as Jenkins, Docker, and Kubernetes.
+★ DevOps and Continuous Delivery Expertise: Comprehensive understanding of tools like Jenkins and Docker, with expertise in crafting Jenkins pipelines for CI/CD. <br><br>
-★ Building tools & packages to support automation such as Gemfiles, NPM packages, and CocoaPods.

 ## 👨‍💻 Technical Experience

 **Automation Principal** @ [Du (Emirates Integrated Telecommunications Co) ](https://du.ae) _(Apr 2022 - Present)_
 <span style="color:grey">*Dubai, United Arab Emirates*</span><br>

-- Design and implement an Automated test Strategy and process to empower Continuous Integration and Delivery.
+★ Strategic Leadership & Implementation:
+Designed and implemented an innovative Automated Test Strategy, enhancing Continuous Integration, and Continuous Delivery.Steered a diverse team of Quality Engineers, emphasising hands-on leadership, mentorship, and technical guidance.
+★ Optimisation of Testing Technologies:
-- Select, implement, and utilize best-fit frameworks and tools for Automated testing across our Web & Mobile, and Backend Microservices channels.
+Handpicked and integrated best-fit test automation frameworks and tools, catering to Web, Mobile, and Backend Microservices, ensuring holistic test coverage and quality assurance.
-- Working alongside the DevOps Principal to define and outline a shift left process and best practices and lead the evaluation and selection of a cloud infrastructure and device cloud vendor (AWS) that will enable us to achieve our shift left goal.
+Championed the adoption of technologies such as iOS, Android, React Native, Detox, Cypress, Typescript, webdriver.io, Jest, Cucumber, Java, RestAssured, Pact, Gatling, Docker, Kubernetes, and GraphQL to stay at the forefront of quality engineering.
+★ Cloud Strategy & Vendor Collaboration:
+Orchestrated the evaluation, selection, and adoption of AWS as the primary cloud infrastructure and device cloud vendor, anchoring our shift-left strategy and cloud-centric quality processes.
+★ Cross-Functional Collaboration:
-- Continuous collaboration with Security and Compliance teams to ensure the highest standards of the QA process in a highly regulated region.
+Fostered continuous engagement with Security and Compliance divisions, upholding the zenith of QA standards, and ensuring product integrity.
-- Lead a team of offshore SDETs (Software Engineers in Test) and contribute by being hands-on with day-to-day technical tasks.
-- Work across engineering to inject testing earlier into the software development process and advocate for practices associated with "Shifting left" and drive the adoption of best practices in code health, testing, testability, and maintainability (such as clean code and the test pyramid).
+Collaboratively worked across various engineering departments to ingrain early-stage testing practices, ardently promoting the "Shift left" philosophy.
+★ Advocacy for Best Practices:
+Galvanised the embracement of coding and testing best practices, including clean code principles and the Test Pyramid model, ensuring software longevity and ease of maintainability. <br><br>

 - **_Technologies used:_** ![IOS](https://img.shields.io/badge/iOS-000000?style=for-the-badge&logo=ios&logoColor=white)
 ![Xcode](https://img.shields.io/badge/Xcode-007ACC?style=for-the-badge&logo=Xcode&logoColor=white)
 ![Android](https://img.shields.io/badge/Android-3DDC84?style=for-the-badge&logo=android&logoColor=white)